 - A sobriety date

 - A homegroup

 While the concept of a sobriety date may seem obvious to seasoned members, many newcomers struggle to grasp its significance and purpose.
 Let’s delve into what a sobriety date represents and why it matters.

 Traditionally, for members of AA, the sobriety date marks the day they stop consuming all mind-altering substances, including alcohol.

-With legalized marijuana now in several states and a sharp increase of mood altering and painkiller prescriptions, this traditional definition has come under attack.
-It’s common to hear people reset their sobriety dates once they decide to be free of these mind-altering chemicals.
+With the advent of legalized marijuana in several states and an increasing number of mood-altering and painkiller prescriptions, this traditional definition has come under scrutiny.
+It is now common to witness people adjusting their sobriety dates once they decide to liberate themselves from these mind-altering substances.

 The sobriety date also holds significance as AA has traditionally recognized periods of sobriety.
 Milestones such as 30 days, 60 days, 90 days, six months, nine months, and anniversaries of one or more years have been celebrated at special “birthday” meetings.
 During these gatherings, both new and seasoned members receive “chips” or tokens of their sobriety journey and often have the opportunity to share their experiences in front of their homegroups, sometimes with non-alcoholic family members present.

 In recent decades, this practice has shifted somewhat, with many meetings celebrating milestones and birthdays more frequently.
 Additionally, rehabilitation centers have introduced daily acknowledgments, with individuals declaring, “I have 17 days today” and the like.
 Despite no requests for daily sobriety declarations, this practice has permeated many AA meetings.

 I am candidly not a fan of the practice of counting days.
 I believe newcomers do not need, nor should they receive, public recognition for each day they remain sober.
 After all, as the saying goes, “The ego has to be smashed!”